 Simple Stretches for Every Walker

-You don’t have to get into a whole yoga routine to feel the benefits of stretching.
+You don’t have to get into a whole yoga routine to feel the benefits of stretching (though yoga is great for walking strength and flexibility).
 A few stretches after your warm up and a repeat of stretching exercises after your walk is complete will likely be sufficient.
 The most common exercises to add to your walking routine are calf stretches and other leg stretches.
 Holding onto a chair for balance can help you avoid losing balance.
 If you have difficulty maintaining balance, or keeping proper form, it’s best to modify the exercises rather than force yourself to try and risk injuries.
 Improper form is a one-way ticket to an injury.
 If you are stretching outdoors, a fence, bench, wall, or post can be used to help retain balance.
 These simple stretches are can help to improve flexibility and avoid post-walk soreness.

 1. Calf Stretch